 Democracy Summit

-The Democracy Summit began in 2024 as part of CSU’s thematic year of democracy.
-Organized by the College of Liberal Arts, this event brings together students, scholars, and community partners to explore, celebrate, and strengthen the many ways we engage with democracy—through teaching, research, and meaningful collaboration.
+The Democracy Summit is part of the College of Liberal Arts Democracy Initiative, which brings together students, scholars, and community partners to explore and strengthen democratic engagement through teaching, research, and meaningful collaboration.

-This year’s Summit explores “Democracy at the Crossroads: 250 Years as a Nation, 150 Years of the Centennial State.”
-Inspired by the America 250/Colorado 150 project, the theme invites our community to reflect on our shared history while envisioning the democratic future we aspire to create.
+The Spring 2026 Democracy Summit, held March 9–11, explored “Democracy at the Crossroads: 250 Years as a Nation, 150 Years of the Centennial State.”
+Inspired by the America 250/Colorado 150 project, the theme invited our community to reflect on shared history while envisioning the democratic future we aspire to create.

 Democracy: Historical Perspectives from Colorado